ryan-voitiskis/my-site/src/routes/blog/creating-favicons-with-chatgpt.md

 {@html favicon3at300}
 </div>

-The model performed well in providing me an SVG tag with more attributes, plus the html tag required, but it failed to generate a convincing record svg.
+The model performed well this time in providing me with attributes on the SVG tag and the html tag required, however it failed to generate a convincing record svg.

 I modified the results to achieve the following and provided my modifications in the feedback: